El Cucuy: Critical reviews

 "El Cucuy" received positive reviews.
 The A.V.
-Club's Kevin McFarland gave the episode a "B+" grade and wrote, "I liked 'El Cucuy' a lot despite some of the on the nose signaling that the episode was inspired by a Spanish legend.
+Clubs Kevin McFarland gave the episode a "B+" grade and wrote, "I liked 'El Cucuy' a lot despite some of the on the nose signaling that the episode was inspired by a Spanish legend.
 Last year's 'La Llorona' episode got special promotion around Halloween, and that Mexican legend was one of the best standalone stories of the second season.
-'El Cucuy' doesn't have much significance to the larger arc of the show — except for the very brief interludes with Adalind's first ultrasound and Renard receiving video evidence of the baby — but what makes it so fun is how differently the case plays out when compared to the regular structure."
+'El Cucuy' doesn't have much significance to the larger arc of the show—except for the very brief interludes with Adalind's first ultrasound and Renard receiving video evidence of the baby—but what makes it so fun is how differently the case plays out when compared to the regular structure."

 Nick McHatton from TV Fanatic, gave a 3.9 star rating out of 5, stating: "Justice comes in many different forms.
 For Grimm Season 3 Episode 5 justice is best served by El Cucuy, a nomadic, old lady roaming the world listening to the pleas of the disenfranchised.
 Serving out justice by brutally slashing some throats.
 So it's not quite the DC or Marvel origin story, but it's not lacking in flair."

 MaryAnn Sleasman from TV.com, wrote, "While 'El Cucuy' didn't quite continue the 'old world vs. new world' thing that Grimm has had going on this season, the episode did feature some nice line-blurring between right and wrong, justice and vengeance.
 You can't really deny that El Cucuy's victims were all raging dickbags who kind of deserved what they got, but at the same time, society tends to frown upon a vigilante.
-Unless, of course, you're Batman — but even that's not guaranteed, depending on what flavor of Batman we're talking about."
+Unless, of course, you're Batman—but even that's not guaranteed, depending on what flavor of Batman we're talking about."